Things to Do in Madrid with Kids: the best activites for all ages

 city streets seville

 It’s believed that Seville has the largest old city center in Europe, and its Roman, Visigoth and Moorish roots mean that everything in the district is cramped, chaotic and easy to get turned around in.
-Your map will do you no good, so it’s better to just toss it in your bag and wander.
+Your map will do you little good, so it’s better to just toss it in your bag and wander (and that goes for your maps app!).

 Catch a free flamenco show